OSAMOR19/VENOM-HACKHATHON/README.md

 * _Designer_

 ## Contributing
-If you'd like to contribute to Pontys, please follow these guidelines:
+If you'd like to contribute to Vyperium, please follow these guidelines:

 * Clone the development branch on GitHub.
 * Make all changes on this branch